Real effective exchange rate (index; broad definition; 64 economies) - South Africa - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In South Africa, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 103.33 (index) in July 2025, versus 102.63 in June.
-This constitutes an increase of 0.68 percent.
+In South Africa, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) stood at 103.82 (index) in August 2025, versus 103.33 in July.
+This constitutes a rise of 0.47 percent.

 Sample.
-This monthly series has 379 records overall.
-The time range covered by the series is from January 1994 to July 2025.
+The monthly series displayed in the graph has 380 observations overall.
+The time range covered by the series extends from January 1994 to August 2025.

 History.
-Check out some summary statistics we computed on the whole sample: the effective exchange rate reached its maximum of 175.19 in January 1994; it reached a minimum of 85.75 in December 2001; it had an average value of 124.51.
+Take a look at a few statistics we calculated on the whole sample: the effective exchange rate had an average value of 124.46; it hit a trough of 85.75 in December 2001; it recorded its highest level of 175.19 in January 1994.

 Latest values